-The Division of Fine Arts offers a B.A. degree with a major in music, a concentration in music education, and an emphasis in church music.
+The Division of Fine Arts offers the following degrees: a B.A. degree with a major in music, a B.A. in music education, and a B.A. with a concentration in church music.
 Courses are also offered in aesthetics and art.